2025 Ranked: Best Sushi in Long Island City

 Matsunori Handroll Bar is a delightful gem tucked away in Long Island City.
 From the moment I stepped in, I was greeted by a modern yet cozy vibe that instantly put me at ease.
 Their handrolls are the stars of the show—crafted with fresh, high-quality ingredients that explode with flavor.
 I particularly enjoyed the spicy tuna handroll, which was perfectly balanced with a hint of heat and creamy avocado.
 The friendly staff made my visit even more enjoyable, offering insights into their menu.
 For sushi lovers, this spot is an absolute must-try! 🍣✨

-You might also want to check out the best dim sum in NYC.
+You might also want to check out the best italian food in NYC.

 Luna Asian Bistro Japanese Rooftop | AYCE